pymupdf/PyMuPDF/docs/font.rst

    .. method:: valid_codepoints()

-      *(New in v1.17.5)* Return an array of unicodes which are supported by this font.
+      *(New in v1.17.5)*

+      Return an array of unicodes supported by this font.

       :returns: an *array.array* [#f2]_ of length :attr:`Font.glyph_count` (or less).
 I.e. *chr()* of every item in this array will be found in the font without using fallbacks.
 This is an example display of the supported glyphs: